 Android users have an excellent symptom-tracking option in FibroMapp.
-It offers tracking for specific symptoms, such as pain and fatigue, as well as journal functionality so you can express yourself and add context.
+It offers tracking for specific symptoms.
+These include things like pain and fatigue, as well as journal functionality so you can express yourself and add context.
 Use the sleep tracker to identify connections between your sleeping patterns and symptoms.
 Set alarms to remind you to take your medications, and note how well each is working for you.

-Like Chronic Pain Tracker, FibroMapp provides you with charts and graphs to help organize your entries, and allows you to print or email them for easy consultation with your doctor.
+Like Chronic Pain Tracker, FibroMapp provides you with charts and graphs to help organize your entries.
+It also allows you to print or email them for easy consultation with your doctor.

 WebMD Pain Coach

 Keep it simple with the WebMD Pain Coach, free for both iOS and Android devices.
-The app has presets for many chronic pain conditions, including fibromyalgia, and has the benefit of being associated with the most trusted health and wellness sites on the Internet.
+The app has presets for many chronic pain conditions, including fibromyalgia.
+More importantly, it has the benefit of being associated with the most trusted health and wellness sites on the Internet.
 Like the other apps, Pain Coach allows you to track pain levels and triggers and create reports to share with your doctor.
 You also get tips and health goal ideas to help keep you motivated.